 Personal development is something that is highly valued and actively encouraged at our organization, she says.
 “We have a strong feedback culture.
 There are many one-on-one sessions, and I can discuss how I would like to develop my career in the future: What do I want to do five years from now?
 Which skills do I need?
 How can I work on projects that help me build these skills?”

 She regularly catches up with her coworkers in a relaxed setting: “We have Office Fridays, and it’s great to meet colleagues who are working on other projects – just to share experiences and exchange knowledge.
 We also take the time to celebrate our achievements and successful projects.
 This really makes it a fun place to work.”

 The future of energy in India

 “Energy is at an interesting junction today,” says Sneha.
 India’s energy mix still relies heavily on coal, but renewable energies are on the rise: “Sustainability is at the core of any future-proof concept, and I’d love to see long-lasting solutions based on renewables.”
 Another important factor driving the change in India’s energy sector is digitalization: “Energy systems are becoming more and more decentralized, and their integration into our supply and demand management creates great opportunities.
 This way, we can use technology to comprehensively answer a country’s energy needs.”

 Sneha believes that to tackle these challenges, it’s important to keep an open mind: “We’re facing complex problems, and you have to be able to see the possibilities and find creative solutions.”
-She adds, “That’s the great thing about SMC: we’re always open to new ideas.
-With every project, we’re trying to make sure that our work benefits not only Siemens, but society as a whole.”
+She adds, “That’s the great thing about Siemens Advanta Consulting: we’re always open to new ideas.
+With every project, we’re trying to make sure that our work benefits not only our clients, but society as a whole.”

-With every project, we’re trying to make sure that our work benefits everyone not only Siemens, but society as a whole.Sneha Tyagi
+With every project, we’re trying to make sure that our work benefits everyone not only our clients, but society as a whole.Sneha Tyagi